Graduate Program Head | Timothy Ryan |

 Admissions Requirements

-Students must apply and be admitted to the graduate program in Anthropology and The Graduate School before they can apply for admission to the dual-title degree program.
+Students must apply and be admitted to the graduate program in Anthropology and the Fox Graduate School before they can apply for admission to the dual-title degree program.
 After admission to their primary program, students must apply for admission to and meet the admissions requirements of the MBIOM dual-title program.
 Students enroll in the MBIOM program after admission to their major program but ideally before their qualifying exam (the major program’s qualifying exam is sufficient for the dual-title program).
 In the event the student decides to enroll in the dual-title after taking the qualifying exam, enrollment must occur before the end of the fourth semester.
 To enroll, the student emails the MBiOM Graduate Program Assistant an application form (see https://plantpath.psu.edu/graduate/dual-title/microbiome/apply) and a statement of interest that includes potential research objectives and is signed by their adviser and major program head.
-The FIC will review the application and notify Graduate School of enrollment approval.
+The FIC will review the application and notify the Fox Graduate School of enrollment approval.

 Degree Requirements